Rebates list

 Established in July 2004, the PA Small Business Advantage Grant Program provides matching funds to for-profit businesses with a maximum of 100 full-time equivalent employees for improvements in energy efficiency and pollution prevention.
 The business must also be the primary source of employment for at least one full-time employee.

-The Department of Environmental Protection (DEP) administers the grants, providing up to $7,000 for proposed projects.
-Under the most recent solicitation, projects must demonstrate annual savings of at
+The Department of Environmental Protection (DEP) administers the grants, providing up to $12,000 for proposed projects with significant environmental savings in environmental justice areas.
+The DEP provides a Small Business Advantage

 Last Update